-1.1 History, Background and Mission of Campbell University
+2.1 History, Background and Mission of Campbell University

 On January 5, 1887, James Archibald Campbell welcomed 16 students to the first day of classes, thus marking the founding of Buies Creek Academy.
-Over the years, the Academy evolved to become Campbell Junior College (1926), Campbell College (1961), and Campbell University (1979).
+Over the years, the Academy evolved to become Campbell College, Incorporated (1927), and Campbell University, Incorporated (1979).

 The mission of Campbell University is to graduate students with exemplary academic and professional skills who are prepared for purposeful lives and meaningful service.
 The University is informed and inspired by its Baptist heritage and three basic theological and biblical presuppositions: learning is appointed and conserved by God as essential to the fulfillment of human destiny; in Christ all things consist and find ultimate unity; and the Kingdom of God in this world is rooted and grounded in Christian community.
-The University embraces the conviction that there is no conflict between the life of faith and the life of inquiry.
+The University embraces the conviction there is no conflict between the life of faith and the life of inquiry.